dancodes/megatools-docker/README.md

-# MEGA tools on Docker
+# MEGAtools on Docker

-This is a dockerfile that creates a container with [github.com/megous/megatools](https://github.com/megous/megatools) in it, allowing you to use [MEGA.co.nz](https://mega.co.nz)'s service without installing anything
+This is a dockerfile that creates a container with [github.com/megous/megatools](https://github.com/megous/megatools) in it, allowing you to use [MEGA.co.nz](https://mega.co.nz)'s storage without installing any extra packages.

+## Install

+> docker pull dancodes/megatools

-## Installation
+## Build

 > docker build -t dancodes/megatools .